faryar251/Hamoye-Internship/Hamoye Stage D/README.md

 # NOTE 'The notebook took too long to render'
-## If the notebook doesn't seem to open and shows "The notebook took too long to render", the notebook can be viewed [here](https://nbviewer.org/github/faryar251/Hamoye-Internship/blob/main/Hamoye%20Stage%20D/14770bef0541f000%20Stage%20D%20Kaggle.ipynb) instead.
+## If the notebook doesn't seem to open and shows "The notebook took too long to render", the notebook can be viewed [here](https://nbviewer.org/github/faryar251/Hamoye-Internship/blob/main/Hamoye%20Stage%20D/14770bef0541f000%20Stage%20D%20Kaggle.ipynb) or on my [Kaggle](https://www.kaggle.com/code/faryarmemon/hamoye-stage-d#Import-required-libraries-and-modules) instead.